-If you love Cajun-inspired food you might also enjoy this spicy Cajun chicken marinade.
+If you like Cajun-inspired food you might also enjoy this Cajun marinade for chicken!

 - You can use any size shrimp that you like and cut it into bite-sized chunks.
-I recommend that you get uncooked shrimp for best flavor.
+I recommend to get uncooked shrimp for best flavor.

-- If jalapeno pepper is not available you can use ¼ green bell pepper instead.
+- If jalapeno pepper is not available you can substitute ¼ green bell pepper instead.